 BASE is an acronym for the four types of fixed objects that jumpers could potentially leap from while taking part in the sport.
 These objects include buildings, antennas, spans (which often refers to bridges), and the Earth (such as the top of a cliff).
 BASE jumpers wear a parachute, and sometimes a wingsuit, which is a specially designed outfit that allows them to slow their rate of descent and even make precision aerial maneuvers too.
 After leaping off a cliff, the jumper's wingsuit rapidly fills with air, so he or she can glide along like bird.
 Eventually they reach an altitude where it becomes critical to open their parachute instead, which is the safety mechanism that lowers them safely back to Earth at a controlled rate of descent that prevents injury.

 Some base jumpers leap off bridges, while others take off from buildings.
 Some extreme adventurers don "birdmen" or "flying squirrel" suits (AKA wingsuits) then jump off of high cliffs or manmade structures instead.
 Others will even leap out of a plane and glide along at higher altitudes before deploying their parachutes, although by the strictest definition that isn't usually considered BASE jumping.

-During the first few seconds of free fall the wingsuits fill with air, then the birdman soars at up to 140 miles per hour, sometimes flying close to rock walls and towers (or even through caves) on their descent.
+During the first few seconds of free fall the wingsuits fill with air, allowing the birdman to soar at up to 140 miles per hour, sometimes flying close to rock walls and towers (or even through caves) during their descent.
 The suits allow the "pilots" to pull off precision maneuvers, although those are best left to experienced BASE jumpers and wingsuiters who have years of experience and know exactly what they are doing.

 BASE jumping can trace its origins back to the 1970s when adrenaline seekers were looking for new sports to push their skills to the limit.
 In 1978, filmmaker Carl Boenish Jr. actually coined the term, when he and his wife Jean, along with Phil Smith, and Phil Mayfield, made the first jump off of El Capitan in Yosemite National Park using ram-air parachutes to slow their descent.
 They made an impressive free fall from that massive rock face, essentially creating a whole new sport in the process.